-I admit it.
-I may have been “overly optimistic” last week with my 3-Step “Make It Easy to Say YES” Closing the Sale Technique.
-Nope, it isn’t ALWAYS that easy!
+Does my 3-Step “Make It Easy to Say YES” Closing the Sale Technique ALWAYS work?
+Sorry but NO!

 NOTE: Even though you will be amazed how many jobs you will get by simply dumping your “Displacement Activities” and implementing the “Law of Large Numbers”!
 (Too many of us make a few, sporadic sales calls and then GIVE UP!)

 Even after using your time-tested SFS Pre-inspection Format some prospects will reply: “Let me check with my husband/ boss/ claims manager, etc.” and your sale is DOA with this “Smoke Screen” objection!

 Smoke screen?
 Absolutely!
 You see, this “Let me check with…” response is usually an “evasion tactic” to avoid the more accurate (but extremely adversarial) customer reply, “You are waaaaaay more expensive than the other guys!”
 What should you do?